atecarlos/protractor-http-mock/README.md

 	  request: {
 	    path: '/products/1/items',
 	    method: 'GET',
-	    params: { // These match the querystring params.
+	    params: { // These match params as they would be passed in the $http method.
 This is an optional field.
 	      page: 2,
 	      status: 'onsale'
 	    }